kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Module4_Exercise_Answers.md

     END AS [Investment Recommendation]
 FROM Skills s
 INNER JOIN EmployeeSkills es ON s.SkillID = es.SkillID
-INNER JOIN Employees e ON es.e.EmployeeID = e.EmployeeID
+INNER JOIN Employees e ON es.EmployeeID = e.EmployeeID
 WHERE e.IsActive = 1
   AND es.CertificationDate IS NOT NULL  -- Only certified skills GROUP BY s.SkillID, s.SkillName, s.SkillCategoryID, s.MarketDemand
-HAVING COUNT(es.e.EmployeeID) >= 1
+HAVING COUNT(es.EmployeeID) >= 1
 ORDER BY
     CASE s.MarketDemand
         WHEN 'Very High' THEN 1